 There is a litany of misinformation surrounding the concept of filing for bankruptcy protection.
 Many people believe that bankruptcy is always the result of financial mismanagement, which is simply untrue.
-Citizens of Kentucky filing for bankruptcy protection need to be informed about the different types of bankruptcy, what assets are protected within those types and more.
+Citizens of Kentucky filing for bankruptcy protection should know about the different types of bankruptcy.
+They should also understand what assets are protected within those types and more.
 How do Chapter 7 bankruptcy and home ownership work together?

 What is Chapter 7 Bankruptcy?

-Chapter 7 bankruptcy protection is one of the many types of bankruptcy that an individual can file for in the event of financial hardship.
+Chapter 7 bankruptcy protection is one type of bankruptcy that someone can file for in the event of financial hardship.
 Under Chapter 7 bankruptcy, the court will appoint a trustee to lead the process of liquidating the petitioner’s assets in order to pay off outstanding debt to their creditors.
 At the end of the liquidation process, creditors typically receive a discharge, or an elimination, of debts that they will not be entitled to.

 Can You File Bankruptcy if You Own a Home?

 During a Chapter 7 proceeding, non-exempt assets are liquidated in order to pay outstanding debts.
-Every state, including Kentucky, offers at least one exemption known as a “homestead exemption,” which typically applies to the primary residence of the person filing for bankruptcy.
+Every state, including Kentucky, offers at least one exemption known as a “homestead exemption.”
+It typically applies to the primary residence of the person filing for bankruptcy.

 However, the application of this exemption does not come without some sort of obligation.
-The person filing for bankruptcy is required to maintain their mortgage and homeowner’s insurance, as well as pay their property taxes to avoid losing the house after their Chapter 7 bankruptcy case is closed.
+The person filing for bankruptcy must maintain their mortgage and homeowner’s insurance.
+They must also pay their property taxes to avoid losing the house after their Chapter 7 bankruptcy case closes.

 Bankruptcy and Home Ownership Attorney

-Anyone who finds themselves in the position of needing to pursue Chapter 7 bankruptcy protection is encouraged to contact an attorney.
-A bankruptcy law attorney may review their clients’ financial assets and guide them through the process of selecting and filing for the type of bankruptcy protection that they need.
+Anyone who finds themselves needing to pursue Chapter 7 bankruptcy protection should contact an attorney.
+A bankruptcy law attorney will review their clients’ financial assets and guide them through the bankruptcy process.
 Call O’Bryan Law Offices at 502-339-0222 for a free consultation.